homermultitext/hmt-textmodel/examples.md

 ## Introduction

-The `hmt-textmodel` for working HMT text content abstracts a number of important features of the HMT text archive.
+The `hmt-textmodel` for working with HMT text content abstracts a number of important features of the HMT text archive.
 It relies on the generic `ohco2` library for two important  constructs:

 1. a `Corpus` of texts, made from a Vector of `CitableNode`s.
 2. the `CitableNode` object, a single citable passage of text with URN and text content